 Vacaya is another gay travel company that books cruise ships to take people out of the closet and into the ocean.
-Here, the emphasis is definitely more on partying.
-The whole cruise will be a giant celebration where the days may blur together.
+Here, the emphasis is definitely on partying.
+The whole cruise is a giant celebration where the days may blur together.
 If this sounds like exactly the kind of vacation you need, don't hesitate to jump right in.

 You'll have a couple of days out at sea where time will be spent at loud pool parties in the morning and giant live-music parties at night.
 At several points during your seven-night stay, you can also expect costume parties.
 And to make sure you have a good time, the cruise offers some pretty generous drink packages.

-If you can get out of bed in the morning, you'll also have the chance to do off-shore excursions in Honduras, Belize, Mexico and the Cayman Islands.
+If you can get out of bed in the morning, you'll also have the chance to do off-shore excursions in San Juan, Saint Croix and Antigua.

-This Vacaya cruise is not exclusive to gay men but welcomes anyone from the queer community, as well as allies.
-After all, the more the merrier.
+This Vacaya cruise welcomes anyone from the queer community, as well as allies.
+After all, the more, the merrier.